gems-uff/db-mining/README.md

 ## Requirements

 We assume you have Python 3.7+, Node 12.10+ and Git 2.23+ installed on your computer.
+OBS: At the moment, sqlalchemy-utils has a incompatibility with sqlalchemy 1.4.0b1.
+Change to an older version, for example sqlalchemy 1.3.23.

 ## Steps for setting up the environment (needs to do just once)